freshshell/fresh/README.markdown

 fresh update twe4ked/dotfiles # update twe4ked's dotfiles
 ```

+#### Local dotfiles

+`fresh update` without any arguments will also fetch any changes made to your local dotfiles stored in `~/.dotfiles`.
+You can update just your local dofiles by specifying the `--local` option.

 ### Clean

 When you remove a source from your `~/.freshrc` or remove a `--file`/`--bin`